CIT-GDSC/data-science-field/README.md

 ## do not expect much, just a few words about the project
-## I am not so much of a data science major, so handle with care.
+- not such a data science major, so keep your judgements to yourself: it is a public rep
-## might probably be a bit messy, but I will try to keep it clean